DamyrFr/ansible-personal-computer/README.md

 ## How configure your own user ?

 Create your own variable user files !
 Or fork it for more possibilities ;)

+## If you juste need my dotfiles

+Checkout `./roles/dotfiles/files/`